Frumple/mrt-tacobot-cogs/README.md

 When a proposal has received the minimum number of votes for quorum, an administrator will review the proposal and make a final decision based on the votes tallied.

-If a proposal has not reached quorum by the end of the initial voting period (default: 7 days), the proposal will automatically be :hourglass: **extended**.
+If a proposal has not reached quorum by the end of the standard voting period (default: 7 days since proposal creation), the proposal will automatically be :hourglass: **extended**.

-If an extended proposal reaches the end of its extended voting period (default: also 7 days), the proposal will automatically be :calendar: **deferred to the next GSM**.
+If an extended proposal reaches the end of its extended voting period (default: 14 days since proposal creation), the proposal will automatically be :calendar: **deferred to the next GSM**.

 This cog will make announcements in the proposal post whenever the following events occur:
 - The proposal is first created